 Deciding to go to a rehab or clinic for gambling addiction is never an easy decision.
-At Paracelsus Recovery, our gambling addiction treatment programme is built upon our pillars of harm-reduction, addressing psychological and physical imbalances and providing you with the specific psychotherapeutic treatment you need.
+At Paracelsus Recovery, our gambling addiction treatment program is built upon our pillars of harm-reduction, addressing psychological and physical imbalances and providing you with the specific psychotherapeutic treatment you need.

 We provide gambling addiction treatment in both Zurich and in London.

-360° Treatment Approach - The most extensive and comprehensive treatment worldwide.
+360-Degree Treatment Approach - The most extensive and comprehensive treatment worldwide.

-Symptoms of Gambling Addiction
+Symptoms of gambling addiction

-Symptoms of gambling addiction include:
+Symptoms of gambling addiction include

 - The urge to continually increase the amount of money you gamble to experience a high.